-Watch: Melvin Gordon's Uber Driver Trash Talks Chargers Before Ravens Game
+Watch: Melvin Gordon's Uber Driver Trash-Talks Chargers Before Ravens Game

-Watch: Melvin Gordon's Uber Driver Trash Talks Chargers Before Ravens GameJanuary 5, 2019
+Watch: Melvin Gordon's Uber Driver Trash-Talks Chargers Before Ravens GameJanuary 5, 2019

 Los Angeles Chargers running back Melvin Gordon captured a funny interaction with his trash-talking Uber driver ahead of Sunday's playoff road game against the Baltimore Ravens.